Quick summary

 The appeal should include new medical reports or point out omissions.
 If the review fails, the matter can still be resolved by an administrative action before the regional court.
 We will be happy to help you with your appeal and appeal.

-- If you know your condition has significantly worsened, ask for a review even while your license is valid.
+- If you know that your health has significantly deteriorated, request a review even during the term of the card.

-- Include as many professional medical reports as you can with your application – even get a report from a neurologist, orthopedist or psychiatrist, depending on the type of impairment.
+- Include as many professional medical reports as you can with your application – include a report from a neurologist, orthopedist or psychiatrist depending on the type of impairment.

 Summary